Z769018860/Notes/Eng4/finalpaper/paper.md

 With the fast development of the mobile Internet, incresing people are using online take-out platforms.
 According to the report of Institute of Frontier Industry Research in 2016, the whole market of online take-out selling will reach at 118 billion yuan per year at the end of 2017.
 Meanwhile, the fast-growing Big Data technology and the Mobile Internet technology have exerted an increasingly powerful impact on traditional food markets (iiMedia Research, 2016).
 The growth trend of the O2O food market is inversable and it is easy to predict that the market will grow even faster in the following few years (iiMedia Research, 2017).
 Above all, take-out is becoming a part of urban citizens' life.

 Among people who order take-out online, students are the very first group of people who use online platform for take-out as soon as they are launched, and also an unignoreable group of people who buy food online (TrustData, 2017).
 TrustData found a strong relationship between the number of take-out orders and the number of universities, which also suggests that students consumed a large number of online take-out(citation information needed).
 However, among all the exist studies, no math model of university students' take-out ordering pattern has been developed.
 Despite many reports focusing on the whole market of take-out, none of them is detailed enough to show the buying pattern on campus.
-There have also been reports made by other universities’ students which are based on rather casual questionnaires and guesses (reference needed), which is not enough to reveal the whole pattern of campus online take-out buying.
+There have also been reports made by other universities’ students which are based on rather casual questionnaires and guesses (李鲁静.
+(2015). 大学生网络外卖消费现状及发展研究. 商场现代化(2), 25-25.), (赵耀.
+(2016). 大学生外卖消费现况及其影响因素分析——以安徽财经大学为例. 江苏商论(20), 164-165.), which is not enough to reveal the whole pattern of campus online take-out buying.

 Our research is focused on the data obtained from UCAS’s Yuquan campus.
 With the help of data analysis algorithm offered by Weka, it is easier to find out the pattern of online take-out buying and the relationships between all these factors.
+Meanwhile, a method to conjecture one's take-out ordering behavior according to his daily routine can also be provided.
+Thence, we can get a clear view of the take-out ordering behavior in Yuquan campus and offer some useful suggestions for the university's logistics department.
 After the analysis of the results of 107 questionnaires, the result clearly showed two different activity patterns of take-out orderers, which will help both the take-out providers and the canteen to serve the students better.

 <!-- The language can be improved. -->
 <!-- Insert reference where necessary. -->
 <!-- Consider how to synthesize source information in the second paragraph. -->

-## Objective
-The aim of this paper is to provide a pattern for take-out orderers in UCAS Yuquan campus, and provide a method to conjecture one's take-out ordering behavior according to his daily routine.
-Thence, we can get a clear view of the take-out ordering behavior in Yuquan campus and offer some useful suggestions for the university's logistics department.

 ## Methods